-Provided that speakers know their own taste and the context set contains the conversation's perspective (the 'actual' multicentered world), an assertion will not be inappropriate (in either weak or strong sense) in a conversation in which a correct presupposition of joint perspective is in place.50
+Provided that speakers know their own taste and the context set contains the conversation's perspective (the 'actual' sequenced world), an assertion will not be inappropriate (in either weak or strong sense) in a conversation in which a correct presupposition of joint perspective is in place.

 Let us now move on to the expressive-suggestive nature of bare taste assertions.
 It is crucial to realise that the point of bare taste assertions is never just to state one's perspective.
-We observed a difference between asserting 'This cookie is tasty' and 'This cookie is tasty to me.'
+We noted that there is a difference between asserting 'This cookie is tasty' and 'This cookie is tasty to me.'
 The latter is a statement of one's perspective, and it can function as a 'partial retraction' of one's bare taste claim.
-The former cannot function in this way (cf. (21), (22) above).
+The former cannot function in this way (cf. (18), (19) above).
 So what is it about the bare taste assertion that distinguishes it from the mere statement of one's perspective?

-Emotivists and others have long noted that evaluative claims have a persuasive, or recommending, force.51 They recommend a particular attitude towards the object, event, or action in question.
-On the multicentered worlds model, it is not hard to see how this could be so.
+Emotivists and others have long noted that evaluative claims have a persuasive, or recommending, force.
+They recommend a particular attitude towards the object, event, or action in question.
+On the sequenced worlds model, it is not hard to see how this could be so.
 If Ben asserts that liquorice is tasty, he proposes to add to the common ground the content that liquorice tastes good to all participants.
 For his assertion to be appropriate (in the weak sense), a presupposition of joint perspective has to be in place.
 If no such presupposition is yet in place and liquorice does not taste good to the addressee, she faces a choice.
 She can either reject the claim or she can accommodate the presupposition of joint perspective.
-She accommodates the presupposition if she comes to be act as if she assumes or believes that food of the relevant kind either tastes good to both the speaker and herself or to neither of them (and comes to act as if she assumes or believes that accommodation of any type of presupposition (on the Stalnakerian model) amounts to, viz. adding the missing presupposition to the common ground.52
+In the default case where the common ground is common belief, she accommodates the presupposition if she comes to believe that food of the relevant kind either tastes good to both the speaker and herself or to neither of them (and believes that the speaker believes this and so on).
+Knowing from the speaker's assertion that liquorice tastes good to the speaker, she will sincerely believe that it tastes good to both of them only if she changes her individual perspective on the tastiness of liquorice, thus bringing it about that the taste claim is true.
+The kind of accommodation is just what accommodation of any type of presupposition (on the Stalnakerian model) amounts to, viz. adding the missing presupposition to the common it is not the case that X is tasty to all of the conversational participants.
+The default narrow scope reading says: X is not tasty to either of the conversational participants.
+For the definition of Joint perspective on P to deliver the intuitively correct result, $\neg p$ must be the content expressed by the narrow scope reading of $\neg \Phi$ .
+Thus, where $\Phi$ is a bare taste sentence, $\lceil \neg p \rceil$ does not denote the complement set of p.
+On negated taste claims, see also footnote 26 above.